jimmy-moore/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step1.md

 To get started with Iotics, you can use spacectl.

+You can download spacectl from https://nexus.cor.corp.iotic/#browse/browse:generic:iotic-spacectl Run it on linux, mac or windows.

 ## Configure

 First, we need to point spacectl at a space, and tell it to configure itself.